 Tidy your workspace regularly as you work and always leave it tidy when you finish.
 This way when you do need to do things in a hurry everything you need will be easy to hand and you will be able to work efficiently.

 Work the same way each time, and get anyone else working in your space to do the same too.
 Actions that are cemented into your brain are much more efficient than those that are not.
 You are also far less likely to make mistakes as you work.
 Try also to work on one order at a time or small batches where possible.
 This means you are again less likely to make mistakes but also means that at the moment your courier rings the doorbell you will have as many orders as possible ready to go.

 Keep it going.
 Develop good habits and make them part of your daily routine whether you are busy or not.
 These habits make you efficient and more resilient as a business.

 You will actually work much more efficiently in a tidy environment so any time invested in tidying up now will pay off well as the month progresses.

-One of your biggest headaches will undoubtedly be maintaining your cross-channel inventory levels.
+One of your biggest headaches will undoubtedly be maintaining your multi-channel inventory levels.
 Not only does poor inventory management have the potential to lose you valuable sales, it will take you a lot of time to sort out problems when they arise and will almost certainly affect your seller ratings going forward.
 So what can you do to improve your management of your inventory levels?

 Consider how often you monitor each of your channels